'Ndrangheta: Organizational structure

 The fundamental local organizational unit within the 'Ndrangheta is the locale (local or place), which exercises jurisdiction over a town or a specific area within a larger urban center.
-A locale may encompass branches known as 'ndrina (plural: 'ndrine), which can be situated in different districts of the same city, in neighbouring towns or villages, or even outside Calabria.
-Notably, 'ndrine have been established in cities and towns in Northern Italy, particularly in the industrial regions around Turin and Milan.
+A locale may encompass branches known as ndrina (plural: ndrine), which can be situated in different districts of the same city, in neighbouring towns or villages or even outside Calabria.
+Notably, ndrine have been established in cities and towns in Northern Italy, particularly in the industrial regions around Turin and Milan.

-The presence of the 'Ndrangheta in Northern Italy can be traced back to the early 1960s, driven by a wave of labour migration from Calabria and the implementation of soggiorno obbligato – a policy of mandatory internal exile intended to isolate crime bosses from their home towns and criminal base in Calabria and Sicily.
-However, lawmakers failed to foresee that this strategy would backfire, effectively facilitating the northward expansion of mafia activity.
-A notable case is that of Bardonecchia, an alpine town in Piedmont near Turin, where Rocco Lo Presti was relocated in 1963.
-He was later joined by his cousin, Francesco Mazzaferro.
-Their criminal involvement in the local construction sector drew the attention of the Parliamentary Antimafia Commission, which conducted its first-ever inspection in Northern Italy in 1973, focusing on Bardonecchia.
-Lo Presti and Mazzaferro were identified as the dominant figures of the 'Ndrangheta in the Val di Susa area.
-Ultimately, in 1995, Bardonecchia became the first municipality in Northern Italy to be dissolved for suspected mafia infiltration, resulting in Lo Presti’s arrest.